 01 of 11

 Montecatini Terme, located just northeast of Florence in the Tuscany region of Italy, now plays host to the annual Florentine tradition of Florence Noel, a family event with lots of children's activities including the house of Babbo Natale, Father Christmas.
-Festivities start at the end of November 2017, run through early January in 2018, and include a nativity village, food and chocolate sampling, and a variety of live and recorded music.
+Festivities start at the end of November, run through early January, and include a nativity village, food and chocolate sampling, and a variety of live and recorded music.

 02 of 11